As a first-time CTO at a growing tech-startup, Joel’s coaching has been

 works for you.

 This can be anywhere in the world.
-I have coached engineering leaders from
+I have coached engineering leaders based in

 Brazil, Canada, Colombia, the Czech Republic, France, Germany, India, Italy,

-I am based in the UK and if the time difference between us is large this may
+I am based in the UK and, if the time difference between us is large, the times

-mean that the times for our sessions are more restricted.
-For example, if you
+available for our sessions may be restricted.
+For example, if you live on the

-are live on the Pacific Coast of the USA sessions are likely to have to be
+West Coast of the USA sessions are likely to have to be before 10am for you.

 Tom Wilshere, CTO, Florence